BADASS BODY GOALS: BOOTY SHAPING & WAIST TRIMMING

 When your upper back and shoulders are strong and toned, your waist automatically looks smaller, giving you what fitness enthusiasts call the “V” shape—otherwise known as The V-Line Taper.

-Over the last few months, Habit Nest teamed up with Jennifer Cohen, Fitness and Performance Expert and author of 'Strong Is The New Skinny,' & 'No Gym Required' to create a 10-week program designed to shape your butt and trim your waistline.
+Habit Nest teamed up with Jennifer Cohen, Fitness and Performance Expert and author of 'Strong Is The New Skinny,' & 'No Gym Required' to create a 10-week program designed to shape your butt and trim your waistline.

 Every day, users will be given a complete workout routine consisting of: